promaster-sdk/property/README.md

 [![types][types-image]][types-url]
 [![MIT license][license-image]][license-url]

-> Software Development Kit for promaster.
+> Software Development Kit for Promaster.
 The code is provided as-is without support.
 Support is available by separate agreement with Divid Promaster.

 This is a [monorepo](https://medium.com/@maoberlehner/monorepos-in-the-wild-33c6eb246cb9) managed using [lerna](https://lernajs.io/).